saropa/saropa_dart_utils/code.of.conduct.md

 10. 🌟 In a team setting, how do you ensure effective progress and contribution?
   ☐ Regular team meetings for updates and problem-solving
   ☐ Challenge team members while ensuring accountability
-  ☐ Assign tasks based on each member's strengths and expertise
+  ☐ Assign tasks based on each member’s strengths and expertise

 ## The Exercise

 Imagine you are part of a development team tasked with improving an existing task management system.
-Your goal is to propose new features that enhance the system's usability, performance, and overall effectiveness.
+Your goal is to propose new features that enhance the system’s usability, performance, and overall effectiveness.

 We’re looking for people who can think outside the box, deliver quality work quickly, and inspire innovation.